FUE Hair Transplant

-Follicular Unit Extraction (FUE) is a hair transplant method that individually harvests hair grafts from the donor area of the scalp.
+Follicular Unit Extraction (FUE) hair transplant is a hair transplant method that is light years beyond the outdated hair restoration method of hair plugs that did not provide a natural look to the hairline.
+FUE is when hair grafts are individually harvested from the donor area of the scalp or body.
 This method of harvesting hair follicles allows the grafts to be removed without leaving a linear scalp scar.

 - No linear scar following the surgery

 - Increased regions from which to harvest as surgeons can now use areas of the “safe zone” that used to be off-limits such as areas of the permanent zone where hair grows at a very steep angle